 The campaign launched by Jon and Tracy Morter had requested that from 13 December 2009 fans purchased legal downloads of Killing in the Name in order to keep Burke’s single from the top of the charts and with over forty-five thousand members of the Facebook group offering their support the media began to bring attention to the race, with a hashtag even taking flight on Twitter declaring #ratm4xmas.
 ‘I didn’t really have any expectations when I started the campaign,’ Jon told the Official Charts.
 ‘Obviously I hoped it would work but you never really know when you first kick off these things.
 I think the tipping point for me was the Facebook group numbers going up by literally hundreds of people every few seconds, it was crazy.’

-Morter, then a thirty-five-year-old hi-fi employer from South Woodham Ferrers in Chelmsford, had previously created pages on Facebook with fellow employees as a way to compete with each other for fun in what they had dubbed a Facebook Race, but it would be after discovering the potential of hashtags on social networks that he would first realised the potential for a viral campaign.
+Morter, then a thirty-five-year-old hi-fi employer from South Woodham Ferrers in Chelmsford, had previously created pages on Facebook with fellow employees as a way to compete with each other for fun in what they had dubbed a Facebook Race, but it would be after discovering the potential of hashtags on social networks that he first realised the potential for a viral campaign.
 ‘I checked out my Twitter on the phone and it struck me that I was finding out all of the current affairs and news before even getting into work,’ he recalled in 2013.
 ‘It was all very immediate and I thought to myself how Twitter would have looked in a past time, so I tweeted some very ‘old’ news for the sake of it and made an #80sTweets tag…by that Friday afternoon #80sTweets was trending No.1 in the world and had even surpassed #ff and #followfriday.’

 The sudden interest in the Rage Against the Machine campaign took both Jon and Tracy by surprise and before long the press had begun to report on his attempts to thwart McElderry’s chance at landing the Christmas number one, with NME, the Guardian and even Rolling Stone in America documenting its success.
 And while Cowell would initially express contempt for what he considered ‘stupid,’ the band had praised what some had dubbed the Rage Factor as an ‘incredible organic grassroots campaign.’
 Even as the announcement for the Christmas number one drew near Killing in the Name was only nine thousand copies ahead of McElderry but following a sudden surge of support this difference would increase to two-hundred thousand and by the end of the week between the two songs a total nine-hundred-and-fifty thousand copies had been sold.